rainlanguage/rain.string/README.md

 We read characters from memory one byte at a time then bit shift to compare it against a bitmap mask that represents characters of interest.
-For example we might need to know if a character is numeric `0-9` or alphanumeric `a-zA-Z0-9`, and we cannot rely on regexes, in memory sets, or even loops, that might be easily at hand for similar tasks in other languages.
+For example we might need to know if a character is numeric `0-9` or alphanumeric `a-zA-Z0-9`, and we cannot rely on regexes, in-memory sets, or even loops, that might be easily at hand for similar tasks in other languages.

 Luckily, EVM values are 32 bytes and so we can fit all posssible ASCII characters